magentabusiness/magentabusiness.github.io/docs/samples/monitoring/facilities-monitoring-poc.md

 ## Server-side infrastructure

-The server-side part of the solution will be based on the ThingsBoard IoT platform which is 100% open-source and can be deployed both in the cloud, on premises or even on Raspberry Pi 3.
+The server-side part of the solution will be based on the IoT Hub IoT platform which is 100% open-source and can be deployed both in the cloud, on premises or even on Raspberry Pi 3.
 The collected data is stored in Cassandra database due to built-in fault-tolerance and scalability.
 We have recently launched Live Demo instance to simplify  the getting-started process, so we will use this instance in the tutorial.

 ## Development and Configuration steps